KH-0202/multi_metal_ml/README.md

 This package applies machine learning to optimize multi-metal additive manufacturing processes.

 ## Features
-- Train models using thermal history data.
+- Train models using thermal history data in the form of .csv files.
 - Predict microstructure evolution.
 - Support for user-defined microstructure phases.